About the Live, In-Person, Adventure

 New York Times and internationally bestselling German author Bernhard Schlink stormed onto the U.S. literary scene when his book The Reader (1997) was selected as an Oprah pick and made into an Oscar-winning film featuring Ralph Fiennes and Kate Winslet.
 Since then, he has continued to write powerful and disquieting books that raise moral questions about Germany immediately following WWII.

-Now, together with the San Diego Central Library @ Shiley Special Events Room, we are pleased to invite you for a live and in-person presentation by this renowned German author in one of his few U.S. stops on book tour.
+Now, together with the Mission Hills-Hillcrest/Knox Library, we are pleased to invite you for a live and in-person presentation by this renowned German author in one of his few U.S. stops on book tour.
 Your Adventure includes an afternoon presentation of Bernhard’s powerful new novel, Olga, a story of love, passion, and history, Q&A, book signing, and the opportunity to meet this internationally bestselling author.

 This event is free and open to the public.
 However, make sure to pre-order your copies (below) of Olga, The Reader and The Woman on the Stairs for pickup and signing at the event.